OscarGomezGonzalezz/banking-app/Readme.md

 ## TODOs ##

-- check phone screen is correct when clerk allows sending sms
+- debugging phone screen is correct when clerk allows sending sms
 - fetch different apis for retrieving transactions(expenses,send and receive money...)
 - search bar works for search transactions
 - arreglar el enrutado
 - tabla transacciones, asociadas a cuenta, y no a usuario

+## Testing data in clerk/configure/application/settings

+* Test verification code:
+424242
+No verification emails or SMS will be sent from test emails or test phone numbers.
+They can be verified with this code.

+* Test phone number:
++15555550100
+The last three digits of this test phone number can end with a number between 100-199.